jean-pierreBoth/graphembed/README.md

 The similarity measure is the dot product, so it is not a norm.
 The svd is approximated by randomization as described in Halko-Tropp 2011 as implemented in the [annembed crate](https://crates.io/crates/annembed).

-### The core decomposition algorithms

-- **Density-friendly decomposition**

-*Large Scale decomposition via convex programming  2017*
-    M.Danisch T.H Hubert Chan and M.Sozio

-The decomposition of the graph in maximally dense groups of nodes is implemented and used to assess the quality of the embeddings in a structural way.
-See module *validation* and the comments on the embedding of the *Orkut* graph where we can use the community data provided with the graph to analyze the behaviour of embedded edge lengths.

-In particular it is shown that :
-  - embedding of edges internal to a community are consistently smaller than embedded edges crossing a block frontier.
-  - The transition probabilities of edge from one block to another are similar (low kullback divergence) in the original graph and in the embedded graph.

-  See results in [orkut.md](./orkut.md) and examples directory together with a small Rust notebook in directory [Notebooks](./Notebooks/orkutrs.ipynb)

 ## Validation

 Validation of embeddings is assessed via standard Auc with random deletion of edges.
 See documentation in the *link* module and *embed* binary.
 We give also a variation based on centric quality assessment as explained at [cauc](http://github.com/jean-pierreBoth/linkauc)
 ## Some data sets

-### Without labels

 Small datasets are given in the Data subdirectory (with 7z compression) to run tests.
 Larger datasets can be downloaded from the SNAP data collections <https://snap.stanford.edu/data>